Scientific Name

 Origin

-The native range of this species is from the Great Karas Mountains in southern Namibia to Prince Albert in the Western Cape province of South Africa.
+The native range of Hoodia flava is from the Great Karas Mountains in southern Namibia to Prince Albert in the Western Cape province of South Africa.
 It grows on flat, stony to loamy ground, under small karroid bushes.

 Description

-Hoodia flava is a leafless succulent with erect, greyish to brownish green, cylindrical stems with tubercles fused below the middle into 18 to 31 acute angles, each tipped with a weak, pale to dark brown spine.
-The stems grow up to 12 inches (30 cm) tall and up to 2.8 inches (7 cm) in diameter, but they are usually much smaller, and all arise from the base.
-The spines are up to 0.25 inches (0.6 cm) long.
+Hoodia flava is a leafless succulent with erect, cylindrical, greyish to brownish-green stems with tubercles fused below the middle into 18 to 31 sharp angles, each tipped with a weak, pale to dark brown spine.
+The stems can grow up to 12 inches (30 cm) tall and 2.8 inches (7 cm) in diameter, but they are usually much smaller, and all arise from the base.
+The spines can measure up to 0.25 inches (0.6 cm) long.

 How to Grow and Care for Hoodia flava